 Many sworn account claims are resolved through a motion for summary judgment ("Motion").
-The reader is referred to other articles on the subject, including Bruce A. Atkins, Summary Judgments, this seminar; and Summary Judgments in Texas: State and Federal Practice, Hittner and Liberato, 46 Hous.
+The reader is referred to other articles on the subject, including Bruce A. Atkins, Summary Judgments and Summary Dispositions, this seminar; and Summary Judgments in Texas: State and Federal Practice, Hittner and Liberato, 46 Hous.
 L. Rev. 1379, Winter 2010.
+As to forms, see Texas Collections Manual (Fourth Edition), Chapter 19, Pre-Trial Procedure, Forms 19-9 through 19-18, and O'Connor's Texas Civil Forms (2015), Form 7C:1, Plaintiff's Motion For Summary Judgment.